Aungphyohan5/the-snowbird-exchange/README.md

 - User can check the 5 days weather forecast with the temperature, the humidity, and the wind speed
 - The user can also clear the search history by clicking the clear history button
 - Search history displays recent searches and will run search again if clicked
+- Unique search image will display for each search